SimpleMethod/Network-Visualization/README.md

 ## 📞 Support

-If you encounter any problems or have any questions, please open an issue on this repository or contact our support team at support@networkvisualization.com.
+If you encounter any problems or have any questions, please open an issue on this repository

 ---